SmartGuppy/blog.smartguppy.com/_posts/2020-06-14-four-riveting-slogans-of-BLMM.md

 First, the #BlackLivesMatter slogan was created 2013.
 Then, the #AllLivesMatter hashtag was created in criticism to the message conveyed by #BlackLivesMatter.
 Its proponents were upset because they thought #BlackLivesMatters was supporting the idea that the Black people are more important than other people.

 ![]({{site.baseurl}}/images/noah-eleazar-bKd_gFYXIo4-unsplash.jpg)
-Photo by noah eleazar on Unsplash
+##### Photo by noah eleazar on Unsplash

 However, many people such as President Obama, Ashton Kutcher and Mark Zuckerberg have said that the #AllLivesMatter supporters are missing the point.
 Yes, all human lives are important, but the #BlackLivesMatter movement is a specific fight against the very unique kind of racism Black people in the US are facing now.
 You can get access to metaphors explaining why BLMM urgently needs the world’s support [here](https://www.parents.com/kids/responsibility/racism/reasons-all-lives-matter-doesnt-work-in-terms-simple-enough-for-a-child/).

-These four slogans are definitely not the full list of protest expressions.
+These four slogans are definitely not the full list of protest expressions though.
 Do you know or more or want other slogans to be explained?
 Please let us know!

 Also, which slogan on the above list resonated with you most, and what lessons have you learnt from the BLMM protests in the US and around the world?
 We’d love to hear from you in the comments below!
+_________

+Click on this link to share your study or school notes with students across Singapore: [https://www.smartguppy.com/why-share]()

+Click on this link to join the SmartGuppy Telegram channel: [https://t.me/smartguppy]()

+Find more study notes and resources on the SmartGuppy website: [https://www.smartguppy.com]()